 One of my first “real” jobs was in a small-town radio station — the only one you could get on the dial.
 It played a big role in informing, entertaining and bonding the local community.
 We had fun, and were allowed to be human and have personality on the air and in our programming.
 When the station was bought by a big conglomerate, the head office decided to use canned programming and less local content.
 I was called into the new station manager’s office and given the “honour” having the official launch of the new station happen on my daily show.
 He showed me the script I was to read, touting how this corporatization (and the elimination of all the character and flavour of the station, basically) was going to be great for the community.
 I walked out of his office and went to type up my resignation.
 Without being able to properly serve the community, I knew I didn’t have a purpose there anymore.
 I learned what motivates me and helps me do my best work.
 Ever since, I have endeavoured to work with people and in organizations where what I am doing is contributing to something positive and hopefully making the world better, even in some small way.

-That’s great.
-I think more and more people are joining you in that.
-You are known for your positive outlook.
-You are also known for being super adaptable.
+I think more and more people are joining you in that conviction to stand by one’s values.
+You are known for your positive outlook, and for being super adaptable.

 Serving a talented team of people as you grapple together to accomplish something meaningful is my favourite kind of work, and I’ve had enough practice at it to know that it isn’t always a picnic.
 Every person walks into the office or starts a project with their own story, perspective and experience.
 I love it when my role on a team includes understanding and honouring those stories, and figuring out how to help people do their best work.
 Sometimes this means working around egos and making space for different viewpoints in order to bring forward the whole team’s finest contributions.
 Other times it might mean taking a hard line on how things need to be organized.
 Whatever it is, if it gets us closer to the goal and keeps people motivated, I am happy to do it.